Hyperthermia therapy: Treatment

 The schedule for treatments has varied between study centers.
 After being heated, cells develop resistance to heat, which persists for about three days and reduces the likelihood that they will die from direct effects of the heat.
 Some even suggest maximum treatment schedule of twice a week.
 Japanese researchers treated people with "cycles" up to four times a week apart.
 Radiosensitivity may be achieved with hyperthermia, and using heat with every radiation treatment may drive the treatment schedule.
 Moderate hyperthermia treatments usually maintain the temperature for approximately an hour.

-The St. George Klinik for hyperthermia in Germany is using it to kill Lyme disease bacteria that spread throughout the whole body.
-The entire body including blood is heated for approximately two hours.

 Before the advent of modern antiretroviral therapy extracorporeal whole body hyperthermia was tried as a treatment for HIV/AIDS, with some positive outcomes.